tedmoore/schelp2/docs/Classes/SerialPort.md

 **Categories:** External Control

 This class provides basic support for serial port communication.
-Ports are opened with [#*new](#*new) and closed with [#-close](#-close).
+Ports are opened with [#*new](#*new) and closed with [close](#close).
 Each SerialPort object uses an 8KB internal buffer and reads data as soon as it is available.
 If the data is not read out of the buffer and the buffer fills up, incoming bytes will be dropped.
-Use [#-rxErrors](#-rxerrors) to get a count of the number of bytes dropped.
+Use [rxErrors](#rxerrors) to get a count of the number of bytes dropped.
 Since it is constantly polling the port for available data, a SerialPort object knows almost immediately when the port has been lost.
-When this happens, it will call the [#-doneAction](#-doneaction) callback and mark itself as closed.
+When this happens, it will call the [doneAction](#doneaction) callback and mark itself as closed.

 ## Class Methods